paperclip-rs/paperclip/book/cli.md

 ### Request body

 Finally, let's `POST` something with a body.
-Here, `addPet` requires a payload, so `--payload` argument is required.
+Here, `add-pet` requires a payload, so `--payload` argument is required.
 This argument is special in that it could be either a path to a file or `-` (when input is obtained from stdin).
 Either way, the input is parsed to the actual schema before making the API call.

 ```
 ./target/debug/pet -v --url http://localhost:8000 add-pet --payload - << EOF